Our Teachers & Staff

 I'm excited to be part of your child's educational journey and am confident that, together, we can help them achieve their full potential.
 Thank you for entrusting me with this important responsibility!

-Zachery's educational practices are rooted in love, and he believes that educators must address the heart before the brain.
-He values building relationships with his students and uses their interests and needs when making decisions.
-Zachery Ward is a three-time alumnus of Georgia Southwestern State University, having earned a bachelor's degree in Early Childhood Education, a master's degree in Elementary Education, and a specialist degree in Elementary Education.
-He also earned his Tier-1 Educational Leadership certification from the University of West Georgia.
-Zachery is currently a doctoral student and is researching how the five senses influence literacy development.
+A three-time alumnus of Georgia Southwestern State University, Zachery earned a bachelor’s degree in Early Childhood Education, a master’s degree in Elementary Education, and a specialist degree in Elementary Education.
+He also holds a Tier I Educational Leadership certification from the University of West Georgia.
+Zachery holds additional certifications in special education, English as a second language, and reading instruction.
+He is an Orton-Gillingham, LETRS, and Wilson Language trained educator.

-In 2016, Zachery was named a National Student Teaching Fellow by the Network of National Teachers of the Year.
-In 2017, he was awarded Distinguished Chapter Officer by Kappa Delta Pi, an international honor society for education.
-Most recently, Zachery was awarded the 2021 Commitment to Innovation Award given by The Georgia Department of Education and Georgia Public Broadcasting.
+In 2016, Zachery was named a National Student Teaching Fellow by the Network of National Teachers of the Year and worked closely with the Georgia Department of Education and state-wide stakeholders.
+Most recently, Zachery was honored with the 2021 Commitment to Innovation Award from the Georgia Department of Education and Georgia Public Broadcasting.

-Zachery defines himself as a life-long learner and unconventionalist who seeks opportunities to make learning fun and meaningful.
-He is excited about serving the Virginia-Highland community and looks forward to building relationships with the students and families at VHE.
+Zachery considers himself a lifelong learner and unconventionalist who seeks bold, meaningful ways to make learning memorable.
+He is thrilled to serve the Virginia-Highland community and looks forward to building lasting relationships with the students and families of VHE.

 4th Grade

-Meredith Beard is thrilled to be joining the Virginia-Highland family!
+Meredith Beard is thrilled to be part of the Virginia-Highland Elementary community!

-Although born in Mississippi, Meredith spent most of her childhood living in various parts of Georgia, including North Georgia and the metro Atlanta area.
+Although born in Mississippi, Meredith spent much of her childhood living throughout Georgia, including North Georgia and the metro Atlanta area.

 Originally from San Francisco, Jon is a huge SF sports fan, has lived in Atlanta for 20 years, and taught 3rd and 4th graders at Morningside elementary the past 18 years.
 He has twin teens who have gone through MES, Inman, Howard and now at Midtown High. 🙂 His better half Jamie has taught at MES and SPARK for many years as well, so it's a full house of APS folks at the Bookspun home!
 He loves the Virginia-Highland community and is PUMPED to help start VHE in the fall!

-Mr. Freeman is ecstatic to be joining the VHE Family!
+Mr. Freeman is ecstatic to be part of the VHE Family!
 He was born and raised in Moultrie, GA.
 After attending Columbus State University, he moved to Syracuse, NY where he helped develop arts integrated curriculum for NYDE.
-After working in various children’s theatres and studying abroad, Thomas landed in Atlanta working with several independent schools in a variety of teaching capacities.
-In his free time you might find Thomas in his community garden plot living his best pretend farmer life or on a nature walk with his two doggos Oliver Rhett or Emelia Noodles.
-Mr. Freeman is mostly excited to join a community already deeply rooted in diversity and helping to create an environment to nurture the whole child.
-He looks forward to meeting you all very soon!
+Thomas landed in Atlanta working with several independent schools in a variety of teaching capacities.
+In his free time you might find Thomas at The Good Place Farms living his best farmer life or on a nature walk with his two doggos Oliver Rhett or Emelia Noodles.
+Mr. Freeman completed his MAT at Georgia State University where he honed his arts integration skills to engage our population here at VHE!
+Stop by and see what's happening!

 5th Grade